Mario Party (video game): Hand injury complaints

 In Mario Party, certain minigames require rotation of the Nintendo 64 controller's analog stick at top speed.
-Some players reportedly got blisters, friction burns, and lacerations from rotating the stick with palms instead of using thumbs because of the uncomfortable design of the analog stick and it is faster to beat the minigames that way.
+Some players reportedly got blisters, friction burns, and lacerations from rotating the stick with palms instead of using thumbs because of the uncomfortable design of the analog stick and it is faster to beat the minigames that way (as well as a Japanese commercial for the game depicting players using the method).

 Although no lawsuits were filed, around 90 complaints were received by New York's attorney general's office and Nintendo of America eventually agreed to a settlement, which included providing gloves for injured players and paying the state's $75,000 legal fees.
 At the time, providing the estimated 1.2 million gloves could have cost Nintendo up to $80 million.

 Mario Party was not re-released via the Virtual Console on Wii and Wii U, with Mario Party 2 released instead.
 The game would not be re-released until November 2, 2022, via the Nintendo Classics service.

 Minigames using stick rotation returned in Mario Party: Island Tour, in which players have to rotate the Circle Pad on the Nintendo 3DS.
 This is due to the fact that the Circle Pad is a flat analog nub rather than an actual joystick.
 In Mario Party Superstars, a disclaimer is placed on the rules screen for the two mini games that use stick rotation, warning players not to use their palms to turn the stick to avoid hand injury and stick damage.
 A similar warning appears for the Nintendo Classics version of Mario Party when starting the game.